Finding the best cars for a senior

 Research before going to a dealer

 Some dealers may try to charge higher-than-market prices on vehicles.
 Take the time to research car makes and models you may be interested in before you commit to buying.
 If you know the true value, it's harder for a dealership to convince you to pay thousands of dollars extra.
+Check out our tips for buying a new car to help you get started.

 Get preapproved for a loan